 Misery is often used to describe one’s mood when one is not feeling pleased.

 The cause of misery can be many different things.
-It could be something that happened in the past, something that is happening now, or something that someone thinks might happen in the future.
+It could be something that happened in the past, something happening now, or something that someone thinks might happen in the future.

-- Cognitive distortions can be unhelpful because it often creates more anxiety when you think something bad might happen.
+Cognitive distortions can be unhelpful because it often creates more anxiety when you think something terrible might happen.
 Living with cognitive distortions is like living your life on a rollercoaster – intense feelings of anxiety and intense feelings of calmness.

-- Another common example that shows how a miserable loving company works would be two students who have failed their exams staying home instead of studying for school.
+Another typical example of how a miserable loving company works is two students who have failed their exams staying home instead of studying for school.
 In this case, the two students are both failing their exams, and they now have a reason to be miserable together instead of lonely or isolated from other people.

-- The second example would be a married couple going through a divorce where one spouse is trying to stop the divorce but cannot seem to convince their partner that it’s necessary.
+The second example would be a married couple going through a divorce where one spouse is trying to stop the divorce but cannot convince their partner that it’s necessary.

-- This misery loves company situation occurs when there is only one person in an unhappy marriage.
-Sometimes these types of marriages can last for years just due to having nobody around who shares similar feelings about getting out into the world again as single individuals without each other.
+This misery loves company situation occurs when there is only one person in an unhappy marriage.
+Sometimes, these marriages can last for years just because nobody is around who shares similar feelings about getting out into the world again as single individuals without each other.

 2. Don’t compare yourself to others